phalcon-orphanage/docs/en/views.md

 );
 ```

-<h5 class='alert alert-warning' markdown='1'>The frontend must always be [Phalcon\Cache\Frontend\Output](api/Phalcon_Cache_Frontend_Output) and the service `viewCache` must be registered as always open (not shared) in the services container (DI). </h5>
+> The frontend must always be [Phalcon\Cache\Frontend\Output](api/Phalcon_Cache_Frontend_Output) and the service `viewCache` must be registered as always open (not shared) in the services container (DI).
+{: .alert .alert-warning }

 When using views, caching can be used to prevent controllers from needing to generate view data on each request.
 To achieve this we must identify uniquely each cache with a key.
 First we verify that the cache does not exist or has expired to make the calculations/queries to display data in the view:

 ```php
 <?php